Kale: one of the famous-est of superfoods!

 When you’re juicing your kale, you need to put it through your juicer bit by bit and push it through with the tamper.
-This means the total time you spend making a juice with kale in it is generally longer than other vegetable juices.
+This means the total time you spend making a kale juice in it is generally longer than other vegetable juices.
 But it’s worth it!

 Some people think that you should boil you kale first before you juice it but I prefer juicing it raw.
 The flavor is intense but it really packs a nutritious punch!

 Can You Juice Kale Stems?

 This depends on the kale you buy, really.
 If you buy kale that has large stems with brown spots that look dry, then chop them off.
 These stems are just that – dry, and they won’t yield a lot of juice.
 So leave them out, don’t put them in your juices.

 The kale that I tend to buy is chopped into small pieces, so taking the stems off these would be too much effort – I just put them into my juicer as they are and it works just fine.

 When it comes to juicing your kale in general, then I’d recommend getting yourself a masticating juicer.
 It’ll juice kale more effectively if you’re planning on doing it regularly than centrifugal juicers, since masticating ones separate the juice from the pulp better.

 As far as I’m aware you can juice any type of kale you can find.
 If you know differently, please get in touch with me and let me know!
 Reader interactions are a big part of the reason I update articles, so don’t hesitate to get in touch.